jca/py-charity-utils/README.md

     - CSV (...all input fields, email status code, email date, gocardless payment id)

 - Application will:
-    - Create an email and invoice in output folder
+    - Render an email and add a pdf to the output folder
-    - Send an email with formatted invoice to parent and blind copy to archive email
+    - Send an email with a formatted attachment to each recipient
-    - Schedule a one-off payment with GoCardless
-    - Write out summary as CSV
+    - Send out a summary email back to the original "SMTP_USERNAME"

 ### Reconciliation sub-command